-Devices can also be configured in VTP Transparent Mode, this means they will not copy the information to their local database, however, they retransmit the received information to other devices.
+Devices can also be configured in VTP Transparent Mode, this means they will not acquire the VLAN database, however, they will retransmit the received VTP information to other devices.

 VTP only operates through trunk-mode ports (multiple VLANs), this means devices must be interconnected by trunk-mode ports.